 By looking at an organization from a holistic viewpoint rather than small unrelated manageable parts, systems thinking is used to analyze patterns throughout an organization.
 Senge refers to an elephant metaphor to illustrate this concept: When you split an elephant in two, you do not have two small elephants to take care of.
 You can only take care of the one complete elephant!
 According to Senge, an organization is like a living organism and should be managed as one.

-A view for the whole emerges through the feedback loops which are incorporated into Peer-to-Peer Learning sessions.
-One Peer-to-Peer Learning initiative focused on the the topic of “Accountability”.
-The improvement suggestions which emerged from the Peer-to-Peer learning sessions registered the pent-up desire to take on more responsibility.
+A view for the whole emerges through the feedback loops which are incorporated into Peer-to-Peer Networking sessions.
+One Peer-to-Peer Networking initiative focused on the the topic of “Accountability”.
+The improvement suggestions which emerged from the Peer-to-Peer Networking sessions registered the pent-up desire to take on more responsibility.
 These suggestions conveyed their latent fears and assumptions about what they believed was holding back the organization.
 This feedback provided managers with rich input to take appropriate action on both a local and regional level.

 When Peer-to-Peer Networking sessions are offered to a large portion of the employee population, these conversations open windows to better comprehend what is happening throughout the organization.
 This input promotes a broader overview of what is working well and which issues deserve more focused attention.
 Both the process and its resulting output is the essence of collective intelligence which provides organizations the foundation for on-going agile problem-solving and innovation.

 Ensemble Enabler enables businesses to flourish in a time when disruptive change is becoming the norm